aurinbose/COVID-19-SQL_Data_Analysis/README.md

 # COVID-19-SQL_Data_Analysis

 This project is a data analysis of Covid-19 deaths and vaccination data from 03/01/2020 to 04/05/2023, using SQL.
-The main chunk of the project was completed using BigQuery to run SQL statements and then Tableau was used to create vivid dashboards for visualization.
+The main chunk of the project was completed using BigQuery to run SQL statements and then Tableau was used to create vivid dashboards for visualization purposes:

 Dashboard 1: https://public.tableau.com/shared/FGPC67GQJ?:display_count=n&:origin=viz_share_link